Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-Our data-driven choice $\tilde J$ of $J$ is simple to compute and does not require prior information about the smoothness of $h_0$, degree of endogeneity of the regressors, or instrument strength.
-In fact, we show that $\tilde J$ leads to estimators of $h_0$ and its derivatives that converge at the fastest possible (i.e., minimax) rate in sup-norm, despite the fact that these model primitives are unknown.\footnote{Formally, we show $\tilde J$ leads to estimators of $h_0$ and its derivatives that are \emph{minimax rate-adaptive} under sup-norm loss.
-We focus on the sup-norm rather than other norms such as the $L^2$ norm (i.e., mean-square error) primarily because our objective is to construct UCBs for $h_0$ and its derivatives.
+Our first contribution is a data-driven choice of sieve dimension, which we denote by $\tilde J$.
+This choice is simple to compute.
+Under suitable regularity conditions, we show that sieve estimators implemented with $\tilde J$, which we denote $\hat h_{\tilde J}$, converge at the fastest possible (i.e., minimax) rate in sup-norm.\footnote{We focus on the sup-norm rather than $L^2$ norm (i.e., mean-square error) primarily because our objective is to construct UCBs for $h_0$ and its derivatives.
 The sup-norm is essential for this purpose, as we require the entire function (or its derivatives) to lie inside the bands with desired coverage probability.
-The sup-norm also provides a stronger, more informative sense in which the estimator is converging as it measures the maximal, rather than average, error over the support of $X$. } That is, the maximum error of a sieve estimator $\hat h_{\tilde J}$ using $\tilde J$, namely
+The sup-norm also provides a stronger, more informative sense in which the estimator is converging as it measures the maximal, rather than average, error over the support of $X$.} That is, the maximum error over the support of $X$, namely

-vanishes as fast as possible---among \emph{all} estimators of $h_0$---as the sample size increases, uniformly over a class of data-generating processes (DGPs).
-Moreover, we show the same data-driven choice $\tilde J$ leads to estimators of derivatives of $h_0$ that also converge at the fastest possible rate.\footnote{This is in contrast to other procedures such as kernel estimation, in which different bandwidths must be used for rate-adaptive estimation of a function and its derivatives.} Hence, $\tilde J$ should be very useful for estimating elasticities or other marginal effects.
+vanishes as fast as possible---among \emph{all} estimators of $h_0$---as the sample size increases, uniformly over a class of data-generating processes (DGPs), for both nonparametric IV and nonparametric regression models.
+Formally, we refer to $\tilde J$ as \emph{sup-norm rate-adaptive}: it adapts to features of the DGP that are unknown ex ante, such as the smoothness of $h_0$ and strength of the instruments, so that the resulting estimator $\hat h_{\tilde J}$ converges as fast as possible in sup-norm.
+We further show that the same data-driven choice $\tilde J$ is sup-norm rate-adaptive for estimating \emph{derivatives} of $h_0$ as well.\footnote{This is in contrast to kernel estimation, in which different bandwidths must be used for rate-adaptive estimation of a function and its derivatives.} Hence, $\tilde J$ should be very useful for researchers interested in estimating elasticities or other marginal effects.
+We illustrate this usefulness in our empirical application revisiting AAG, where we use $\tilde J$ to estimate the elasticity of the intensive margin of firm-level exports from aggregate bilateral trade data.
+We also demonstrate the good performance of $\tilde J$ across a variety of simulation designs for both nonparametric IV estimation and nonparametric regression.

-We demonstrate the good performance of $\tilde J$ across a variety of simulation designs for both nonparametric IV estimation and nonparametric regression.
-We also use $\tilde J$ to estimate the elasticity of the intensive margin of firm-level exports from aggregate bilateral trade data in our empirical application revisiting \cite{AAG}.
-As emphasized by \cite{AAG}, this is an important, policy-relevant function yet economic theory does not provide any specific shape or functional form restrictions for it.